 Direct Stafford Loan: This is a low-interest-rate loan for students who attend at least half-time.
 Application is made through the school's financial aid office via the FAFSA.
 Eligibility for this loan is based on need, not credit worthiness.
 This loan is borrowed by the student and must be repaid.

 There are two types of Direct Stafford Loans: subsidized and unsubsidized.
 The Direct Stafford subsidized loan is awarded to students with demonstrated financial need; this loan is interest-free while students are attending school and enrolled at least half-time in a degree-seeking program.
 Students who do not demonstrate financial need, or who do not demonstrate sufficient need to borrow a fully Direct Stafford subsidized loan, may borrow a Direct Stafford unsubsidized loan.
 The Direct Stafford unsubsidized loan is interest bearing.
 Students borrowing a Direct Stafford unsubsidized loan will be required to repay the principle and any interest that may accrue during school attendance.
 All students who want to apply for either Direct Stafford loan must complete the FAFSA.
-As of July 1, 2012, the Direct Stafford subsidized loan has a 3.4% fixed interest rate.
-The Direct Stafford unsubsidized loan has a 6.8% fixed interest rate.
+As of July 1, 2014, the Direct Stafford subsidized and unsubsidzed loans for undergraduates has a 4.66% fixed interest rate.
 Students who graduate or drop below half-time status are granted a six-month grace period before repayment of the Direct Stafford loan is required.

 The following are the maximum loan amounts per academic year: $5,500 for undergraduates with freshman status, $6,500 for undergraduates attaining sophomore status, and $7,500 for undergraduate students who attain junior or senior status.
 If students do not demonstrate sufficient need to borrow the maximum Direct Stafford subsidized loan, they may borrow the difference in a Direct Stafford unsubsidized loan.
 The maximum borrowing limit for most undergraduates is $31,000.

-Direct PLUS (Parent Loans For Undergraduate Students) Loan: This is a non-need-based loan, which parents may borrow to help defray the cost of their dependent children's education.
+Direct PLUS (Parent Loans for Undergraduate Students) Loan: This is a non-need-based loan, which parents may borrow to help defray the cost of their dependent children's education.
 The Direct PLUS enables parents to borrow the full yearly cost of attendance (as determined by the school) minus all other financial aid.
 Otherwise, there is no yearly or cumulative borrowing limit.
 As of July 1, 2011, the student is required to complete a Free Application for Federal Student Aid (FAFSA) in order to apply for the Direct PLUS loan.
 After the FAFSA is completed, borrowers must submit the Direct PLUS loan application to the school for calculation and certification of the maximum loan amount that the parent may borrow per student per year.
-The Direct PLUS loan application is located on the OSFA web site at www.financialaid.umd.edu and select the link "Printable Forms".
+The Direct PLUS loan application can be completed with the Department of Education at www.studentloans.gov .